 I don’t mind people wearing ones that aren’t real or are fabricated.
 I understand fashion is fashion and things go in and out of style and if people like that certain style, there is nothing wrong with that.
 However, I would not recommend borrowing your catholic friend’s REAL rosary and wearing it with your outfits.

-i don’t find it offensive but sometimes i do find it awkward when other people wear things that are precious to my culture just for fashion.posted almost 4 years ago
+i don’t find it offensive but sometimes i do find it awkward when other people wear things that are precious to my culture just for fashion.posted about 4 years ago

 This is part of the huge broad question of whether it’s appropriate to incorporate pieces with cultural significance in fashion, which I think has always been an issue!